 colour field is omitted, the colour will then be deduced from each card's mana cost.

-comment field will be used to create an initial comment on the card.
+comment field, if nonempty, will be used to create an initial comment on the card (or when replacing, add a new comment).

 Every line in the data must contain the same number of the separating character, or be entirely blank.